renpy/renpy/sphinx/source/screens.rst

     If `scrollbars` is not None, the viewport takes properties prefixed with "side_".
 These are passed to the created side layout.
+`arrowkeys`
+    If true, the viewport can be scrolled with the left, right, up, and down arrow keys.
+This takes precedence over the usual function of these keys, which is changing focus.
+However, the arrow keys will change focus when the viewport reaches its limits.
+`pagekeys`
+    If true, the viewport can be scrolled up and down by the pageup and pagedown keys.
+This disables the usual functionality of these keys, which is to cause rollback and rollforward.

 In addition, it takes the following groups of style properties: